 WHAT IS DYSMENORRHOEA?

-Dysmenorrhoea is painful menstruation; although it’s normal for most women to have mild cramps but few women experience severe pain due to which they are not able to do daily routine work.
+Dysmenorrhoea is painful menstruation; although it’s normal for most women to have mild cramps, few women experience severe pain due to which they are not able to do daily routine work.

-Dysmenorrhoea or painful menses is one of the most common gynecological symptoms and is affecting many women in their reproductive age.
+Dysmenorrhoea or painful menses is one of the most common gynecological symptoms and is affecting many women of their reproductive age.

 - Young age